Athens, the Capital City of Greece

 The National Garden

 The National Garden is a peaceful, green refuge of 15.5 hectares in the center of the Greek capital.
-It is located directly behind the Greek Parliament building and continues to the south to the area where the Zappeion is located, across from the Panathenaiko or Kalimarmaro Olympic Stadium of the 1896 Olympic Games.The Garden was once the private garden of the palace - a project of Queen Amalia in the 1840’s.
+It is located directly behind the Greek Parliament building and continues to the south to the area where the Zappeion is located, across from the Panathinaiko or Kallimarmaro Olympic Stadium of the 1896 Olympic Games.The Garden was once the private garden of the palace - a project of Queen Amalia in the 1840’s.
 For the kids there is a small zoo housing domestic animals, a few ostriches and a playground.

-The Royal Garden was commissioned by Queen Amalia in 1838 and completed by 1840.
-It was designed by the German agronomist Frederick Schmidt who imported over 500 species of plants and a variety of animals including peacocks, ducks, and turtles.
 Unfortunately for many of the plants, the dry Mediterranean climate proved too harsh and they did not survive; animals continue to thrive.
 The upper garden, behind the Old Palace, was fenced off and was the private refuge of the King and Queen.
 The entry is free to the public.

 Benaki Museum

 Located on the corner of Koumbari Street and Vas.
 Sophias the Benaki Museum, this wonderful house and all its contents are Antoine Benaki's legacy to the state.
 The collection offers the traveler a fascinating, if puzzling and jumbled, rundown of Greeks and Middle Eastern history through pictures, documents, clothes, and everyday utensils.
 The colorful display include objects from Persia, Byzantium, Turkey, Thrace, Macedonia, and other parts of Greece, some pieces dating back to 3000B.C.
-Note the evidence they give of the differences as well as the remarkable similarities between the cultures of Asia Minor and Greece.
-The visit provide a good overview of Greeks artifacts that will enable you to better judge objects offered for sale in antiques shops.
-The museums itself sells replicas of some of the works exhibited.

 The Byzantine Museum

-The Byzantine Museum occupying the Villa Ilissia at 22 Vas.
+The Byzantine Museum occupying the Villa Ilisia at 22 Vas.
 Sophias, used to be one of the most important small museums of the world.
 Sometime the entire museum is open, sometime only part of it.
 It houses some very fine mosaics and Byzantine sculptures plus a dazzling iconostasis, or altar screen, and what was once the most beautiful icon collection anywhere.
-Masses of marvelous jewel-like paintings once gleamed in ill-lit rooms, but now bright lights and scientific cleaning have shined the icons up to the glossiness of a magazine page.
-There are fashions in museum conservation as there are in artistic styles; it seems these days you need to become a connoisseur of both.
-The museum is closed on Mondays.

 The National Gallery of Art

 The Gallery was initially housed in a small area of Athens in the Technical University main building, where it remained until the outbreak of war in 1939.
 Substantial donations by Greek patriots as well as purchases continued to enrich the collections of the National Gallery.
 Its merger with the Alexandros Soutzos Estate in 1954, through the initiative of the then director Marinos Kalligas, contributed decisively to its development.
-The National Gallery, however, remained in effect homeless until 1976, leading a nomadic life, when the current building, begun in 1964, was completed and inaugurated, based on the designs of the architects professors Pavlos Milonas and Dimitris Fatouros.

 The National Gallery of Art

-Monastiraki is the place that most of all represent tradition and tourist sightseeing at the same time.
-It’s placed under the shadow of Acropolis at the South West section of the magisterial Sacred Rock and next to the Ancient Market and Attalos loft.
 Monastiraki is famous for the flea market and it is a great place for a Sunday morning walk in Athens.
 An early visit in the morning will help as later on the crowd becomes impossible and there are tables available at the many cafes and restaurants for a drink or a snack.

 National Archaeological Museum